 School fees are set by the Board of Trustees which is a donation that is used to subsidise the administrative and general expenses incurred.
 A fee is set at $20 per child per term to a maximum of $200.

 Start of School - 9.00 am

 Morning Tea - 10.30 - 11.00 am

 Elstow-Waihou students take a full part in the school, Te Aroha Primary School Cluster and Thames Valley Sports Events.
 Parents assist us by coaching a wide variety of sports.
 The role that parents play in offering their expertise and support is much appreciated.

 Children with special need are catered for in classroom programmes.
 The school is also able to access assistance from outside agencies to help with your child’s learning.

-We have a number of Special Programmes such as; a whole school Kapahaka programme, we also offer a choice of choir and music lessons, participation in a wide range of sporting competitions and art and cultural competitions.
+We have a number of Special Programmes such as; a whole school Kapahaka programme, we also offer a choice of choir, participation in a wide range of sporting competitions and art and cultural competitions.
 Our school excels across many sports, art and cultural activities.